Senior graphic design thesis project. Involved research, watercolor painting, digital illustration, book and print design, interactivity.

-In many cities around the world, color is used on the exterior of homes for purposes beyond fueling a beautiful aesthetic, hence the title, "Beyond Beauty."
-Color represents a certain function that can give us a better understanding of what its significance is in a culture.
+Challenge: Unrestricted project that gave students the opportunity to design something inspired by their own creative skills and interests.
+The idea being explored here was about how in many cities around the world, color is used on the exterior of homes for purposes beyond fueling a beautiful aesthetic, hence the title, “Beyond Beauty.”
+Color represents a certain function that can give us a better understanding of what its significance is in a culture, along with the rich history and current character of a city.

-Travelers, artists, art historians, and even children who are seeking to learn and explore should find this topic to be valuable.
-Split up into eight different chapters by city, this book takes the reader on a colorful, architectural, and cultural journey.
-Within each chapter you'll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of each color.
+Solution: Developed a design solution in the form of an interactive book.
+Split up into eight different chapters by city, this book takes the reader on a colorful, architectural, cultural, and educational journey.
+Within each chapter, you’ll find a watercolor painting that has been transformed into a digital illustration, a dissected color palette, and the accompanying text describing the purpose behind the use of color for each city.

 Postcards I created for people to take as if they've traveled the world after viewing my book.
 Each card includes a photo of a city and it's matching color information.